Mat99999/thesis_code/README.md

 The study overcomes the scarcity of local economic data by leveraging satellite-derived International Wealth Index (IWI) estimates, provided in tabular form at the DHS-cluster level, to construct a high-resolution longitudinal panel.
 To estimate causal effects, the analysis employs a Difference-in-Differences (DiD) framework.
-Crucially, it contrasts the conventional Two-Way Fixed Effects (TWFE) model with the robust de Chaisemartin & d'Haultfoeuille (dCdH) estimator to correct for biases introduced by staggered treatment timing and heterogeneous effects.
+It contrasts the conventional Two-Way Fixed Effects (TWFE) model with the more robust de Chaisemartin & d'Haultfoeuille (dCdH) estimator to correct for biases introduced by staggered treatment timing and heterogeneous effects.

 ## 2. Data Description

 The analysis relies on panel datasets located in the `Data/Archive_enriched/` directory.
-These files integrate high-precision geocoded aid data with satellite-based wealth measures and contextual covariates at the DHS-cluster level, where each DHS cluster is interpreted as representing a neighborhood.
+These files integrate high-precision geocoded aid data with satellite-based IWI wealth measures and contextual covariates at the DHS-cluster level, where each DHS cluster is interpreted as representing a neighborhood.

 ### Input Data

 -   **Treatment:** Geocoded aid projects from **AidData** (World Bank v1.4.2 and Global Chinese Development Finance v1.1.1).
-Only projects with precision codes 1–3 (exact locations, buffered locations, or administrative-level centroids) were included to ensure that treatment exposure can be meaningfully defined at the same local neighborhood scale as the satellite-derived wealth outcome.
+Only projects with precision codes 1-3 (exact locations, buffered locations, or administrative-level centroids) were included to ensure that treatment exposure can be meaningfully defined at the same local neighborhood scale as the satellite-derived IWI wealth outcome.

 -   **Outcome:** The **International Wealth Index (IWI)**, a continuous asset-based measure of household wealth (0-100) derived from